andrewpmilne/project-five-golf-data-analytics/README.md

 ### Acceptance Criteria
 - I can see a difference in the data of players who in general finish 11th-30th and players who in general finish in the top ten.
 - I can analyse visualisation of data to spot trends.
+### Tasks
+- Group players by those who conistently finish in the top ten with those who consistently finih 11-30th.
+- Compare the average strokes gained statistics of each group.
+- Present the findings in a series of clear and easy to manage plots on a streamlit dashboard.

 ## Business Requirement Two User Story